adblockplus/infrastructure/README.md

 When creating a custom version, one may inspect the `modules/private-stub` directory to determine which resources have to be provided.

-### `hiera/private`

-Analogous to `modules/private`, [Hiera](https://docs.puppetlabs.com/hiera/1/)
-configuration files specific to the current environment are expected to be found in `hiera/private`.
-Default resources for development (and testing) purposes are provided within `modules/private-stub/hiera`:

-#### UNIX-like

-    ln -s ../modules/private-stub/hiera hiera/private

-#### Windows

-    MKLINK /D ..\modules\private-stub\hiera hiera\private

-Note that custom versions are recommended to be tracked together with the custom `private` module, if any.

 Development environment
 -----------------------